RashCodeKlopper/TaskListApp/README.md

 # What happens when the backend server is started

-- The embedded Tomcat server is started.
-This contains a .jar file with the Spring boot & Java code
+- A .jar file containing the Java & Spring Boot code is deployed to the embedded Tomcat Server
 - The compiled angular files are loaded from the 'src/main/resources/static' folder
 - The landing page from the angular frontend project is displayed on http://localhost:8080